0

 Photographs by Rob Bremner

-Rob Bremner’s photography has been part of the British Culture Archive Collections since 2018.
-A selection of his work also features in the BCA’s touring exhibitions, The People’s City and A Celebration of Life in the North, 1980s–90s, which showcases the strength and community spirit of Northern life during a time of change.
+Rob Bremner’s photography has been part of the British Culture Archive collection since 2018.
+His work has also featured in BCA’s touring exhibitions, The People’s City and A Celebration of Life in the North, 1980s–90s, where it forms part of a wider exploration of Northern life during a period of deep political and economic change.

 Grandad and grandchild, 1987.